Shyft-to/solana-defi/Meteora/Typescript/stream_and_parse_meteora_dbc_transactions/README.md

 parsing both Meteora DBC and Token Program instructions in real time.

-It powers transactions on Jup Studio Launchpad by decoding dynamic bonding curve mechanics—where activity adjusts dynamically with demand—enabling transparent, efficient execution.
+It powers transactions on Jup Studio Launchpad by decoding dynamic bonding curve mechanicsâ€”where activity adjusts dynamically with demandâ€”enabling transparent, efficient execution.

 Parsed data is structured for seamless processing and analysis, unlocking real-time insights into Solana-based transaction flows.